A multispecies birth-death-immigration process and its diffusion approximation: Introduction

-Aiming to consider a more general model, in this paper we propose a birth-death process with immigration over a lattice formed by the integers of $d$ semiaxes joined at the origin, i.e.\ a star graph.
-Random walks on graphs are often described by Markov processes and deserve interest in many applied fields, such as biology (see, e.g., the review by Volchenkov \cite{Vo11} and references therein).
+The linear birth-death process with immigration is often employed as a stochastic model for population processes in biology and ecology (see, for instance, Chao and Zheng \cite{ChZh2003}, Crawford and Suchard \cite{CrSu2012}, Kyriakidis \cite{Ky94}, Ricciardi \cite{Ri86}, Zheng {\em et al.}\ \cite{ZhChJi2004}).
+A birth-death-immigration process including the possibility of multiple immigrations has been discussed recently by Jakeman and Hopcraft \cite{JaHo2012}.
 We recall for instance the application of birth-death processes on graphs to evolutionary models of spatially structured populations.
-See Allen and Tarnita \cite{AlTe2014} for a comprehensive investigation on population models with fixed population size and structure, which involve state-dependent birth-death processes.
-In particular, star graphs are worthy of interest in mathematical biology and other applied areas.
-Recall, for instance, Broom and Rycht\'a$\check{\rm r}$ \cite{BrRy2008}, who studied evolutionary dynamics of populations on graphs, with special attention to fixation probabilities.
+See Allen and Tarnita \cite{AlTe2014} for a comprehensive investigation on state-dependent birth-death population models with fixed population size and structure, and Broom and Rycht\'a$\check{\rm r}$ \cite{BrRy2008} for evolutionary dynamics of populations on graphs.

-The object of our investigation, i.e.\ the birth-death-immigration process on a star graph, is suitable to describe the dynamics of a population formed by $d$ species into a given habitat that is initially empty.
-As soon as the habitat is occupied by an individual of a certain species (by effect of immigration) then the dynamics evolves according to a linear birth-death-immigration process until extinction.
-Next the habitat can be occupied again due to immigration of an individual of a possibly different species, and so on.
-For the considered model we develop a generating function-based approach in order to carry out the transient analysis of its probability law, whereas its asymptotic behaviour is studied making use of the Laplace transform.
-We also perform a diffusion approximation, which leads to a diffusion process defined on the star graph, having linear drift and infinitesimal variance.
+In this paper we first propose to investigate the distribution of the number of individuals of the local population, with special attention to the dependence of the stationary distribution on the number of species.
+We point out that the linear nature of birth and death rates allows us to obtain explicit closed-forms both for the transient and stationary dynamics of the process ${\cal N}$, rather than approximate or simulated results.

+A further object of our investigation is the diffusive approximation of ${\cal N}$.
+The adopted procedure leads to a diffusion process with linear drift and infinitesimal variance, defined on the rays of a star graph.
+It is worth pointing out that we are able to study the transient behavior of the approximating diffusion process, via a gamma density with constant shape parameter and time-varying rate.